 The logo for Core Values in bold, stylized white letters on a black background.

-Three young adults sitting on a park bench, enjoying pizza and laughing together on a sunny day with trees in the background.
+Three young adults enjoying pizza on a park bench in autumn, smiling and laughing, with trees in the background.

-A woman in a plaid shirt and apron holding a wooden crate filled with fresh vegetables including leafy greens, carrots, radishes, peppers, and zucchinis, standing outdoors in a garden or farm setting.
+A person holding a wooden crate filled with fresh vegetables, including leafy greens, peppers, radishes, carrots, and other produce, outdoors.

-Multiple hands of different skin tones grasp a globe, symbolizing unity.
+Multiple hands of diverse skin tones placed on a globe, symbolizing unity and equality.